 1. Assess Your Current Financial Situation

-- Assets: Take stock of your assets, such as savings, investments, property, and any other valuables.
+Assets: Account for your savings, investments, property, and any valuable items.

 2. Set Financial Goals for the Future